backprop07/Self-Certainty/README.md

 ### Integrating ZeroEval_padding with ZeroEval

-After downloading the ZeroEval project, follow these steps to integrate the ZeroEval_padding extension:
+To integrate the ZeroEval_padding extension with the ZeroEval project, follow these steps:

 1. Clone this repository.
-2. Copy the necessary files to their appropriate directories using the following command:
+2. Copy the necessary files into the appropriate directories using the following command:

 ```bash
 cp -r ZeroEval_padding/src/* ZeroEval/src/